-- Graduate of nationally accredited MSN Program (ACEN, NL-NAC, CNEA, or CCNE). - Current unencumbered RN licensure in the state in which the student plans to have clinical experiences. - 3.
-Two letters of professional reference. - 4.
-Minimum of one year experience as a registered nurse.
+- Graduate of nationally accredited MSN Program (ACEN, NL-NAC, CNEA, or CCNE). - Current unencumbered RN licensure in the state in which the student plans to have clinical experiences. - Minimum of one year experience as a registered nurse.

 FAMILY NURSE PRACTITIONER CERTIFICATE Minimum Semesters: 5